psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 Indian in Vienna on Facebook
 {: .present-before-paste}

-Americans in Vienna on facebook
+Americans in Vienna on Facebook
+{: .present-before-paste}

+#### 8. Awareness on quiet Sundays

+Closed!
+Closed!
+Closed!

+On Sunday's, Vienna shuts down, shops & supermarket are closed while this may annoy many however I see this an opportunity to relax in life and explore &nbsp;&nbsp;

+&nbsp;
 {: .present-before-paste}

 &nbsp;